-- Because of the less than perfect bonding with the piece the distressing was hard to control and it was impossible to only distress to the previous layer.
+- Because of the less than perfect bonding with the furniture, the distressing was hard to control and it was impossible to distress only to the previous layer.

-- The white paint dissolved the old varnish and therefor not only did not go on well, it also caused a lot of yellow staining.
+- The white paint dissolved the old varnish and therefore not only did not go on well, but it also caused a lot of yellow staining.

 - The time you save on not having to sand at the start of the project is wasted when you have to finish the piece by waxing it.